sermon: Holiness of God (Part 3)

-A confused person doesn't know God.
+A confused person does not know God.
 He is confused.
-Do you know why he can't worship God?
+Do you know why he cannot worship God?
 It is because a confused person does not have convictions regarding God.
 Convictions are built upon faith.
-It's the same thing as saying that without faith you cannot worship God.
+It is the same thing as saying that without faith you cannot worship God.
 That is one of the spin-offs of what has happened to the church.
 Confusion has spun off into making it very difficult for us to have convictions about God, and without convictions, we cannot worship God with any kind of real force in what we are doing.

 We saw in that sermon that God's name is holy, and that it is holy because He is holy.
-In the sermon after that, I—as usual—only got part way through a sermon on the holiness of God.
-In that sermon we saw that the very first request in what is commonly known as The Lord's Prayer is ..."Hallowed be Thy name."
-Right after God is addressed, the first thing is "Hallowed be Thy name."
+In the sermon after that (I—as usual—only got part way through a sermon on the holiness of God), we saw that the very first request in what is commonly known as The Lord's Prayer is "Hallowed be Your name."
+Right after God is addressed, the first thing is "Hallowed be Your name."

 One of the interesting things we find out about this is that it is a request that God hallow His name.
 It is not a request that we hallow His name, but is a request that God take action that He hallow His name.
 There is a reason for that.
 God has to effectively work in us in order for us to be enabled to hallow His name.
 In addition to that is, everywhere that His name really is hallowed there is peace, there is harmony, there is unity, there is prosperity, there is joy, there is creativity, and there is endless life.